Aliases for QSOX1 Gene

 GeneCards Summary for QSOX1 Gene

 QSOX1 (Quiescin Sulfhydryl Oxidase 1) is a Protein Coding gene.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Innate Immune System.
+Diseases associated with QSOX1 include Breast Cancer.
+Among its related pathways are Innate Immune System and Response to elevated platelet cytosolic Ca2+.
 Gene Ontology (GO) annotations related to this gene include protein disulfide isomerase activity and flavin-linked sulfhydryl oxidase activity.
 An important paralog of this gene is QSOX2.